When I first heard the phrase, I immediately asked myself, “What is the No Poo Method?”

 Having seen great improvement in my hair to date after only 9 weeks of not washing my hair, I definitely think it’s worth a try.

-If you’re interested in following my sebum-only No Poo transition journey, click on the link below to start following my Youtube ‘No Poo Guide’ channel.
+If you’re interested in following my sebum-only No Poo transition journey, follow my Youtube ‘No Poo Guide’ channel!

 How To Do It